IntroductionBrown kiwi live in the North Island. There are four distinct forms, including the Northland brown kiwi.

 - Call count monitoring and dog surveys suggest kiwi numbers in Waipoua Forest, once considered home to one of the North Island’s largest kiwi populations, have declined hugely.
 This is most likely due to predation of kiwi of all ages.

-- A kiwi-safe harvesting regime has been established in a number of forests including the Waitangi Endowment Forest.
+- A kiwi-safe harvesting regime has been established in several forests including the Waitangi Endowment Forest.
 This involves finding kiwi and attaching radio transmitters before logging begins, then checking the radio signals on each day of the harvest.
 Kiwi within areas to be logged are relocated nearby.

 - Whangarei Kiwi Sanctuary annual reports